hadrix-ai/hadrix/README.md

 # Hadrix
 [Hadrix](https://cli.hadrix.ai/) is an AI-powered security scanner that audits your codebase for vulnerabilities.
-Simply run a scan and copy and paste the output into your agent of choice (Codex, Claude Code) for remediation.
+Simply run a scan and copy and paste the output into your agent of choice (for example, Codex) for remediation.

 NOTE: more detail can be found on https://cli.hadrix.ai.